ahmedcs/SICC/README.md

 Any USE or Modification to the (source code, scripts, .., etc) included in this repository has to cite the following PAPERS:

 1- Ahmed M Abdelmoniem, Brahim Bensaou and Amuda James Abu.
 SICC: SDN-based Incast Congestion Control for Data Centers.
-To appear in Proceedings of IEEE International
+In Proceedings of IEEE International
 Conference on Communications (IEEE ICC), Paris, France, May 2017.
 2- Ahmed M. Abdelmoniem, Brahim Bensaou, and Amuda James Abu.
 Exploring the Prospects of SDN-based Incast Congestion Control.
 Annals of Telecommunications, Special Issue on Cloud Communications and Networking, Springer, 2017.